linuxgemini/otpauth-spec-draft/main.md

-Although the Authenticator Team at Google recommends including the secret issuer to be prepended to the label with the colon character (`:` or `%3A`) as a seperator in [@Google.Authenticator.OSS.Wiki.Key.Format], the authors of this document believe that the issuer should only be appended as a seperate parameter (see next division).
+Although the Authenticator Team at Google recommends including the secret issuer to be prepended to the label with the colon character (`:` or `%3A`) as a separator in [@Google.Authenticator.OSS.Wiki.Key.Format], the authors of this document believe that the issuer should only be appended as a separate parameter (see next division).

 ## `PARAMETERS` entry (REQUIRED)

 This entry is an URI query string.
-Each parameter MUST be seperated by the `&` character and SHOULD BE "URI Safe" (see section 2.2.
+Each parameter MUST be separated by the `&` character and SHOULD BE "URI Safe" (see section 2.2.
 Reserved Characters in [@!RFC3986]).